JRiley90/ELMOD-16/README.md

 Riley, J.H.
 (2025).
 ELMOD-16 v1.0: Evolutionary Light
 Modulation Discovery Framework.
 Independent Researcher (UK).
 ---

-License
+## License

-Code: MIT License © 2025 Jake Harry Riley
+**Code:** MIT License © 2025 Jake Harry Riley
-Documentation: CC-BY 4.0 (Attribution Required)
+The codebase of ELMOD-16 v1.0 is released under the MIT License, permitting reuse, modification, and distribution with attribution.

+**Documentation & Research Specification:** CC BY-NC 4.0 (Attribution–NonCommercial)
+The documentation, research specification PDF, and descriptive materials may be used and shared non-commercially with attribution.

+**Commercial Licensing:**
+For commercial use of ELMOD-16 (code, documentation, research outputs, or derivative works), licensing is available upon request.
+To discuss commercial rights or collaboration, contact: **jakeriley407@gmail.com**